Fast Approximate Dynamic Programming for Infinite-Horizon Markov Decision Processes: Technical proofs

 Using these two inequalities, we can then write

 This completes the proof. \end{proof}

-Finally, we can use the fact that $\dcdpo$ is $\gamma$-cantractive in order to provide the following bound on the error due to finite termination of the algorithm.
+Finally, we can use the fact that $\dcdpo$ is $\gamma$-cantractive to provide the following bound on the error due to finite termination of the algorithm.
 Recall that $\disc{\wh{J}} : \setd{X} \ra \R$ is the output of Algorithm~\ref{alg:d-CDP separ cost}.

 \begin{Lem}[Error of finite termination] We have

 \end{Lem}

 \begin{proof} By Assumptions~\ref{As:grids}-\ref{As:grid Z} and~\ref{As:extension op}-\ref{As:ext nonexp}, the operator~$\dcdpo$ is $\gamma$-contractive (Theorem~\ref{thm:convergence}).
 Let us assume that Algorithm~\ref{alg:d-CDP separ cost} terminates after $k \geq 0$ iterations so that $\disc{\wh{J}} = \disc{J}_{k+1}$ and $\norm{\disc{J}_{k+1} - \disc{J}_k}_{\infty} \leq e_\mathrm{t}$.
 Then,